VanillaCreamer/Awesome-Personalized-LLMs/README.md

 This repository collects the latest research progress on personalized large language models (LLMs), including preference alignment and user-customized generation.
 Comments and contributions are welcome.

-🆕 GPT-5.4 is being used to maintain this repository, and weekly updates can be viewed through different branches.
+🆕 GPT is being used to maintain this repository, and weekly updates can be viewed through different branches.

 For contribution and scope rules, please see [MAINTENANCE.md](./MAINTENANCE.md).